-Russian exports don't really depend on tariff barriers, but remain extremely affected by non-tariff measures.
-This phenomenon will constantly enhance during diversification of Russian exports.
+Russian exports do not depend on tariff barriers, but remain affected by NTBs.
+This phenomenon will increase with the diversification of Russian exports.

-In case of Russian interest of integration to North-East Asia we need to consider that FTAs can cancel extremely discriminative barriers, such as embargos for cereals or meat imports and this will lead to obvious positive effect.
+In the case of Russian integration with North-East Asia, we need to consider that FTAs can cancel extremely discriminative barriers, such as embargos for cereals or meat imports and this will lead to obvious positive effects.
 However, some of these measures can be successfully eliminated without FTAs.

-Due to the special importance of the Chinese market, it seems essential to cancel the ban on wheat supplies, to obtain maximum information on market regulation through the EEC negotiations; carrying out of cycles of explanatory actions for exporters - both in the Russian Federation with the invitation of Chinese experts and officials, and in China itself - with the organizational support of the Ministry of Economic Development and Russian Export Centre.
+Due to the special importance of the Chinese market, it seems essential to cancel the ban on wheat supplies, to obtain maximum information on market regulation through EEC negotiations; to carry out cycles of explanatory actions for exporters - both in the Russian